System-bath models

 Introduction

-The effect that the bath has on the system is described by the bath spectral density, $J(\varepsilon)$, which can take various forms dependent on the method of energy coupling.
+The effect that the bath has on the system is described by the bath spectral density, $J(\varepsilon)$, which can take various forms depending on the choice of coupling.

 Spin-Boson model

-The Spin-Boson model consists of a 2 state system coupled to a bath of harmonic oscillators that treat the energy dissipation.
+The Spin-Boson model consists of 2 electronic states (2-level system) coupled to a bath of harmonic oscillators.
 The potential of the system is given below.

 \[V(\mathbf{\hat{R}}) = \begin{pmatrix} \varepsilon + \mathbf{c}^{T} \mathbf{\hat{R}} & \Delta\\ \Delta & - \varepsilon - \mathbf{c}^{T} \mathbf{\hat{R}} \end{pmatrix} + \frac{1}{2} \mathbf{\hat{R}}^{T} \mathbf{\Omega}^{2} \mathbf{\hat{R}} \]